Driving in the dark - tips on how to stay safe

 Data from the Royal Society for the Prevention of Accidents (RoSPA) shows each year when the clocks go back, there’s a spike in the number of vulnerable road users killed or seriously injured.

-To help you and others stay safe, we’ve put together an essential guide packed full of advice on driving in the dark.
+To help you and others stay safe, we’ve put together an essential guide packed full of driving advice on driving in the dark.

 Use your lights appropriately